-Know yourself through personal science.
-JAWPEER wants to make it easier to optimize yourself.
-Many strive to know and define themselves.
-By chewing, both the brain and the look improves; something that most people want.
+Can you know thyself through personal science?
+Most of us strive to know and define ourselves.
+JAWPEER wants to make it easier.
+By chewing, both the brain and the look can improve.
 “Know Thyself” was the famous inscription on the temple of Apollo in ancient Greece.
 The ancient Greeks trained, fought, danced, fasted, ate, chewed, and philosophized to get to know themselves.

-The philosopher Michel Foucault believed that what we call the self is physically measurable and nothing mysterious.
+The philosopher Michel Foucault believed that what we call the self is physically measurable.
 Body hacking, fitness, bodybuilding, yoga, meditation, martial arts, eHealth, and eSports are all strategies to get to know yourself.
 Because people are different, there is no one-size-fits-all method.
-Who we are and want to become is determined by the environment, the heritage, and the habits.
+Who we are and want to become is determined by our environment, heritage, and habits.

 Our heritage is hardwired in the genes.
 We cannot change DNA, but we can adapt to it.
-Through a DNA test, we can map our properties and use the knowledge.
+Through a DNA test, we can map our properties.
 What is good or healthy varies between different individuals.
-Evolutionary medicine is based on the realization that our DNA is not adapted to the rapid changes in society.
+Evolutionary medicine is based on the fact that our DNA is not adapted to the rapid changes in society.
 Since we are genetically Stone Age people, it is good for us to eat the paleo diet and chew a lot.
 What we eat is a matter of nutrition.
-A diet adapted to your DNA can increase your well-being, reduce the risk of diseases, and prolong life.
-But it is not enough to eat right, you must have a good environment as well.
+A diet adapted to your DNA can increase your well-being, and even prolong life.
+But it is not enough to eat right; the environment must be good as well.

-The human environment has changed enormously since the Stone Age, and we are not only referring to the greenhouse effect.
+The human environment has changed enormously since the Stone Age, not only because of the greenhouse effect.
 Genetically, we are made to live as hunter-gatherers in flocks and sleep in the open air.
-Most modern people live a sedentary life in a city and eat fast food.
-Our ancestors worked hard to make us more comfortable.
-According to “Iceman” Wim Hof, everyone can strengthen their immune system by getting out of the comfort zone and exposing the body to extreme stress such as lack of oxygen and cold.
-Living too comfortably can be devastating in the long run.
+Most modern people live in a city and eat fast food.
+According to “Iceman” Wim Hof, we can strengthen the immune system by getting out of the comfort zone and exposing the body to extreme stress such as lack of oxygen and cold.
+Living too comfortably is devastating in the long run.

-If you want to make an everlasting change in life, you must change a habit.
-We make habits regularly without thinking.
+If you want to make an everlasting change, you better change a habit.
+Habits are done without thinking.
 Psychologist William James said that 99.9 percent of our behavior is controlled by habits.
-Good habits make you feel good and vice versa.
-Self-control is more about good habits than blocking impulses.
-But most people who try to change habits fail.
+Good habits make your life good and vice versa.
+Self-control is about embracing good habits, but most people who try to change habits fail.
 Habits should therefore change gradually and one step at a time.
 As with JAWPEER: start carefully.
 In this way, the body has time to adapt.

 Get to know yourself